anetalabs/anetaV2/README.md

 ## Documentation

-For more information on the guardian angel and the protocol, please refer to the TODO.
+For more information on the guardian angel and the protocol, please refer to the [Protocol](Docs/protocol.md) documentation